AI & Industry 4.0

 100% HRDC Claimable — All programmes delivered by an HRDC Accredited Trainer.
 Fully claimable under the SBL-Khas scheme.
 We assist with documentation and grant application.

-Get a Training Proposal →
+Get a Training Proposal →What This Programme Covers

 Most Industry 4.0 training in Malaysia is filled with case studies from Tesla and Amazon that have no relevance to a Penang electronics factory or a Johor automotive plant.
 This program is different.
 It starts from where Malaysian manufacturers actually are — not where Silicon Valley is — and builds a realistic picture of what AI and smart manufacturing mean for production operations at scale in this market.
 Participants leave with an honest assessment of their own Industry 4.0 readiness and a realistic, phased digital transformation roadmap they can actually implement.